mamonu/mamonu.github.io/_posts/2019-06-06-Property-Based-Testing.md

 ![calchyptestresult2](https://github.com/mamonu/mamonu.github.io/raw/master/assets/hypt/pytesthypresult2.png)

+What is this trickery?

+Well it just says:
-What is this trickery? (well it just says that any number could be there including nan and in such case..
-BOOM )
+any float number could be there including nan and in such case..
+BOOM So please kind person writing the code, go back to your function and add something to deal with nan's (not a number) cases